 In our digitally connected world, turning your passions into a career often involves technology.
 In my field, for example we often recommend Coderbyte to workers and for employers.
 It’s a web application built to help people practice their coding skills.
 Employers use the platform to assess candidates quickly and affordably.
 It features remote and real-time interview capabilities that pair together hiring managers and technical managers with candidates who want to prove their coding ability.

 This platform plays into “passion” on two fronts.
 For coders, it’s a great way to practice skills and hone a craft that requires passion and dedication.
 And for employers such as a tech startup firm it ensures new hires align with the company’s culture and specific needs.
 Embrace technology platforms and tools that make your passions, job, or company stronger.
 Having the desire to succeed is a great start, but you must hone your craft and talents to achieve long-term success.

 Manage the Roadblocks

 Becoming an entrepreneur or achieving other career success means overcoming obstacles.
 Open yourself to criticisms and setbacks.
 Learn from other’s opinions, without allowing them to temper your passions or deflect you from your goals.
 The pandemic presented all of us with a tremendous obstacle that provided us with an opportunity to reset and reassess.
 For me and the amazing team at Carex it forced us to imagine a path forward.
 It pushed us to change our business through tech investments and to our subscription line of business that provides a cost-effective way for companies to scale.
 These changes allowed us to manage through the pandemic and come out of if poised to grow with new revenue streams.
 We remained passionate about the strength of our business and our capability, even through an unprecedented crisis.
-I encourage others to embrace the lessons from the pandemic and see it as a story of perseverance and commitment they’ll carry with them their entire career.
+I encourage others to embrace the lessons from the pandemic and really turn passions into a sustainable and fulfilling career.